yandexx/sublime-inform6/README.md

 # sublime-inform6
 Inform 6 syntax highlighting for Sublime Text 2/3

+**Inform 6** is a language for creating text adventures (interactive fiction): http://inform-fiction.org/

-This is entirely based on the original syntax definition made by Chris Thomas.
+This package is based on the original syntax definition made by Chris Thomas.

 ## Installation